York scholarships and bursaries 2019/20

 - You must be aged under 25 and have been in the care of a UK local authority or have come through the national Foyer Federation

 - Each award is worth a total of £3,300, paid in annual instalments of £1,100 for three years (2019 details are to be confirmed)

 - For students who've overcome significant barriers to meet their educational goals

-- The Department of Chemistry typically offers up to ten scholarships for UK based students
+- The Department of Chemistry typically offers up to twenty scholarships for UK based students

-- The Department is offering a number of £1,000 Academic Excellence Scholarships and Widening Participation Bursaries for entrants in 2019/20
+- The Department is offering a number of scholarships and bursaries for 2019 entry

 *Residual household income is the gross taxable household income minus; pension contributions, and an allowable deduction of £1,130 for each other child or eligible student in the household.
 If you are under 25 the household income is normally that of your parents, or the parent you usually live with and their partner.
 If you are over 25 this would be the income of your partner.